-The party concerned can lodge an appeal to the Higher Education Appeals Tribunal regarding decisions of the Board of Appeals for Examinations, decisions of bodies based on a judgment of the Board of Appeals for Examinations and decisions concerning an objection.
+The party concerned can lodge an appeal to the Higher Education Appeals Tribunal regarding decisions of the Examination Appeal Board, decisions of bodies based on a judgment of the Examination Appeal Board and decisions concerning an objection.

 Deadlines

 The deadline for lodging an appeal is six weeks starting on the day the party concerned is notified about the decision.